 Identification of Sub Contractors

+No sub contract resources are to be accepted.

 Key Personnel and Access to Information

 The Service Provider must nominate Key Personnel who will regularly meet (and be available for communication at other times) with nominated Midland Heart personnel to discuss management information provided, the contract uptake, the marketing, performance and any other issues that may be highlighted by the data.